 You can run a mobile locksmith business from your truck or van.
 Lower overhead means more money in your pocket, especially when starting out.

-A storefront in Little Rock or Fayetteville costs $1,000 to $3,000 per month in rent, plus utilities and insurance.
+A storefront in Little Rock or Fayetteville costs $1,000 to $3,000 a month in rent, plus utilities and insurance.
 Mobile setups just need a reliable vehicle and organized tool storage.

 Many successful Arkansas locksmiths run hybrid operations.
 They have a small shop for key cutting and complex work but do most service calls from their vehicle.